-As a Berkeley MBA student, you will enlarge your innovative leadership skills by taking a required applied innovation course that will enable you to hone your leadership skills in a real-life setting.
-The applied innovation course requirement is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.
-You can choose one or more from more than a dozen programs:
+As a Berkeley MBA student, you will hone your leadership skills through experiential learning opportunities including a required Applied Innovation course.
+The Applied Innovation course requirement is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.
+You can choose one or more from nearly 20 Applied Innovation courses.

 Students engage in a major strategy consultation project for a nonprofit, public organization, or select social enterprise in partnership with a major consulting firm.
-See examples of Social Sector projects here.
+See examples of Social Sector projects.

 Students engage with companies such as Wells Fargo, Autodesk, or Tesla to develop socially responsible business strategies that are aligned with business objectives and core competencies.
 These are combined with classroom "best practice" lectures of companies who have attempted to implement socially responsible strategies while maintaining or maximizing financial returns.